JasonAndrews/CPP-Exercises/README.md

 A program to demonstrate the use of parent & derived (child) classes within C++.
 Also shows an example of polymorphism (using pointers.)

+### SFMLTest
+This exercise was testing the use of SFML.